LuNi HomeJapanFukuokaKyushu National Museum

 Kyushu National Museum (九州国立博物館) blends history, culture, and hands-on discovery in one of Japan’s most striking modern buildings.
-Just steps from Dazaifu Tenmangu Shrine, this kid-friendly museum introduces young explorers to the stories of Japan’s past and its connections to Asia, all within a sleek glass-and-steel structure that feels more spaceship than museum.
+Located just steps from Dazaifu Tenmangu Shrine, this kid-friendly spot features a futuristic design and the popular Ajippa interactive zone, where children can try on costumes and play traditional instruments from across Asia.

 Why Kyushu National Museum is Great for Families